rks101/eglinux/README.md

 ## ls -lrt

-Every time you open a terminal and use a shell through a command line interpreter (CLI) in Linux, one of the first commands to try is `ls` to list files and directories in a long format (-l), in reverse order (-r), sorted by modification time (-t).
+Every time you open a terminal and use a shell through a command line interpreter (CLI) in Linux, one of the first commands to try is `ls` to list files and directories in long format (-l), in reverse order (-r), sorted by (-t) modification time.
 Do compare this output with various other outputs from the `ls` options.
 Also, this command helps to see permissions and while files were modified recently.
 ```
 ls -lrt
 ```